Synss/python-mbedtls/README.rst

 License
 =======

-`python-mbedtls` is licensed under the Apache 2.0 license in order to be fully compatible with mbed TLS.
-The Apache 2.0 license enables the use of `python-mbedtls` in both open source and closed source projects.
+`python-mbedtls` is licensed under the MIT License (see LICENSE.txt).
+This enables the use of `python-mbedtls` in both open source and closed source projects.
+The MIT License is compatible with both GPL and Apache 2.0 license under which mbed TLS is distributed.

 Installation